 Best for White Cars: Collinite No. 476S Super Double Coat Auto Wax

 Dirt, mud, and dust tend to be much more visible on white cars than on vehicles with darker paint.
-If you’re sick of every tiny speck showing up on your car, consider No. 476S Super Double Coat Auto Wax from Collinite.
+If you’re annoyed with every tiny speck showing up on your car, consider No. 476S Super Double Coat Auto Wax from Collinite.
 The thick, pasty, hand-poured wax comes in a round, retro-style container, and you only need a small amount to coat an entire car.
 While it’s easy to wipe off, this durable, detergent-proof product lasts for up to nine months and holds up under frequent car washes.

 As a hybrid polish, it contains synthetic ingredients and Brazilian carnauba wax.
 With a high concentration of carnauba, this polish creates a smooth, reflective finish, which makes it ideal for white cars.
 Non-abrasive Collinite Auto Wax is also exceptionally versatile.
 Aside from white vehicles, it’s suitable for buffing virtually any color of exterior paint, as well as bumpers and exhaust shields.
 If you usually park outside, you can count on the highly protective barrier to defend your car from various outdoor elements.